Reliability Bounds for Dependent Fading Wireless Channels: Rayleigh Fading Channels

-Figure~\ref{fig:outage-rayleigh} shows the $\varepsilon$-outage capacity for Rayleigh fading coefficients with $n=5$ and an \gls{snr} of $\rho=\SI{5}{\decibel}$ in the best case and worst case, along with the cases of \gls{iid} and comonotonic coefficients.
+Figures~\ref{fig:outage-rayleigh} and \ref{fig:outage-rayleigh-low-eps} show the $\varepsilon$-outage capacity for Rayleigh fading coefficients with $n=5$ and an \gls{snr} of $\rho=\SI{5}{\decibel}$ in the best case and worst case, along with the cases of \gls{iid} and comonotonic coefficients.

-As expected, the \gls{iid} and comonotonic cases lie in between the other two and shows a similar behavior.
+As expected, the \gls{iid} and comonotonic cases lie in between the other two and show a similar behavior.
 All curves increase with increasing $\varepsilon$ and tends towards infinity for $\varepsilon\to 1$.
 For small $\varepsilon$, the outage capacity for comonotic coefficients is smaller than for independent ones.
-However, there is $\varepsilon$ for which the curves meet and the capacity of the \gls{iid} case becomes smaller.
-For the interesting operating region, the \gls{iid} case performs better than the comonotonic case with q significantly higher $\varepsilon$-outage capacity.
+However, there is a $\varepsilon$ for which the curves meet and the capacity of the \gls{iid} case becomes smaller.
+For the interesting operating region shown in Fig.~\ref{fig:outage-rayleigh-low-eps}, the \gls{iid} case performs better than the comonotonic case with a significantly higher $\varepsilon$-outage capacity.

 Interestingly, all zero-outage capacities are zero except in the best case.
 This is due to the considered model of no \gls{csi} at the transmitter.
-In the case of perfect \gls{csi} at the transmitter, the zero-outage capacity in the \gls{iid} case increases to a positive value, which will be shown in the following section.
+In the case of perfect \gls{csi} at the transmitter, the zero-outage capacity in the \gls{iid} case increases to a positive value, which will be shown in Section~\ref{sub:perfect-csi-rayleigh}.

+Since we are often interested in $\varepsilon$ close to zero, e.g., in the context of \gls{urllc}, a interesting property of the different curves in Fig.~\ref{fig:outage-rayleigh} is the slope at $\varepsilon=0$.
+As can be seen from the figure, the slope in the worst case is the lowest with $\frac{n\rho}{2\log 2}$.
+For comonotonic coefficients, the slope increases to $\frac{n\rho}{\log 2}$.
+In the case of \gls{iid} coefficients, the slope at $\varepsilon=0$ approaches infinity.
+This means that allowing even a very small outage probability increases the $\varepsilon$-outage capacity drastically in the case of independent coefficients.